Azure-Samples/azure-servicebus-messaging-samples/SendersReceiversWithQueues/README.md

 ## Run()

-The Run() method that is invoked by the common sample entrypoint starts sender and receiver in parallel and waits for both to complete before exiting.
+The Run() method that is invoked by the common sample entry point starts sender and receiver in parallel and waits for both to complete before exiting.
 The cancellation token passed to the receiver method is being triggered when the user presses any key sometime after sender and receiver have been kicked off.